 Welcome to Chennai, India.
 Upon arrival at the airport, you will take a complimentary transfer to your hotel.
 There’s an important welcome meeting at 6pm, where you’ll need to bring your insurance details and next of kin information to provide to your tour leader.
 If you arrive in Chennai with free time to spare, we recommend visiting some of the local marketplaces and temples.

 From Chennai, you’ll drive along the scenic East Coast Road to the fishing village of Mamallapuram.
 Here, you’ll take a guided tour around the town’s laid-back beaches and temples, visiting an incredible 8th-century Shore Temple.
-You’ll then continue on to the living project of Auroville, which is an intriguing experimental township founded in 1968, home to more than 80 rural settlements and 1,500 residents.
 From here, travel to Pondicherry in the late afternoon, where your evening is free to spend at leisure.

 Your day will begin with a journey to Karaikudi, where you’ll get a taste of Indian village life.
 After checking-in, take a walk around the village to visit some of the havelis (mansions), whose grandiose architecture is bound to impress, and sample some of the mouth-watering Chettinad cuisine whilst you’re here.